Rob Barratt - Comic poet and singer

 My act combines clever word-play with satire, verse, song and audience participation.
 I deal with such important topics as second homes, squid, distressed furniture, data-driven education, Neanderthal politics and my relationship with potatoes but beneath the humour serious issues lurk.
 Recommended 16+.

 I am a retired school teacher, mostly in special needs education.
-I am also on the committee of Bodmin Folk Club.
+I am also a member of Bodmin Folk Club.

 Welcome to my website.
-I've been performing in some way on and off all my life but it's only in the last ten years that I've been writing and performing my own material.
+I've been performing in some way on and off all my life but it's only since around 2010 that I've been writing and performing my own material.
 I've appeared at folk clubs, folk festivals, cabaret settings, theatres, arts festivals and literary festivals.
 I love being on stage and have loads of energy.
 I am a member of Bodmin Folk Club where I got the chance to try out my material and develop my act, so my thanks to them.
 I used to teach at a special school in Plymouth but I retired from teaching in July 2011, after 34 years full-time, to concentrate on my new career as a writer and performer, which I'm really enjoying.
-For ten years, until recently, I was the membership secretary for Plymouth NUT/NEU, the education workers union.